nayeem-17/Random-writeups/Docker/README.md

 sudo docker run --detach dockerimage #either this command sudo docker run -d dockerimage #or this command
 ```
-Here, dokcerimage is the name of the docker image.If docker can not find this image on your local machine, it will pull the docker image from DockerHub.
+Here, dokcerimage is the name of the docker image.
+If docker can not find this image on your local machine, it will pull the docker image from DockerHub.
 You can also pull an image from DockerHub.
 ```bash
 sudo docker pull dockerimage
 ```